2020 Bonar Street, Room 234, Berkeley, CA 94702

-Very soon, BUSD staff will receive open enrollment materials and enrollment form in the mail regarding the District’s change to CalPERS Health.
-The effective date for this change will be January 1, 2017.
-Your current medical benefits through Kaiser or Health Net will end on December 31, 2016.
-The Open Enrollment period is October 3, 2016 through October 31, 2016 in the district Board Room.
-Please look at this webpage for further details: http://www.berkeleyschools.net/calpershealth/.
+BUSD staff received open enrollment materials and enrollment form in the mail regarding the District’s change to CalPERS Health.
+The effective date for this change was January 1, 2017.
+Your previous medical benefits through Kaiser or Health Net ended on December 31, 2016.
+The Open Enrollment period was October 3, 2016 through October 31, 2016 in the district Board Room.
+Please look at this webpage for further details: http://www.berkeleyschools.net/calpershealth/

 Documents for 2017 Open Enrollment:

 BUSD Active Employee Guide to District Health Benefits Sept 2016

 The guide to the new health plan and enrollment procedures specifically aimed at Berkeley Unified employees.

 The 2017 Health Benefit Summary provides valuable information to help you make an informed choice about your health plan and health care providers.
 This publication compares covered services, co-payments, and benefits for each CalPERS health plan.
 It also provides information about plan availability by county and a chart summarizing important differences among health plan types.

 CalPERS Kaiser Comparison with district’s current Kaiser Plan